graduateclimateconference/graduateclimateconference.github.io/logistics.md

 __Please note: Ubers, Lyfts, Taxis, Car Rentals, etc will NOT BE REIMBURSED!!!__ For those requiring mobility accommodations, please contact [gradclimateconference@gmail.com](mailto:gradclimateconference@gmail.com)

 # Getting to and from the Pack Forest Conference Center
-We will provide transportation between the University of Washington Ocean Sciences Building and the Pack Forest Conference Center, but we can only ensure transport for you if you are attending the entire conference.
+We will provide transportation between the University of Washington Fishery Science Building and the Pack Forest Conference Center, but we can only ensure transport for you if you are attending the entire conference.

 The bus schedule will be as follows:
 ### Friday, November 6th: